-Back when California was still a territory of Mexico, Francis Ziba Branch saw the land as great hunting grounds and he and his wife settled here, owning most of the property for miles.
+Back when California was still a territory of Mexico, Francis Ziba Branch saw the land as vast hunting grounds, and he and his wife settled here, owning most of the property for miles.
 When they struggled financially, they had to sell their land in parcels to a group of settlers, starting the first of many migrations to the coast.

-Arroyo Grande was finally incorporated in 1911.
+Arroyo Grande was incorporated in 1911.
 In the ’70s and ’80s, Arroyo Grande saw significant expansion because of the wastewater treatment plant that lifted growth restrictions.
-Since then there have been more and more businesses and people wanting to live close to the beaches.
+Since then, there have been more and more businesses and people wanting to live close to the beaches.

-The weather is great year round.
+The weather is perfect year-round.
 If you are visiting, you might want to bring clothes for cold and warm weather as sometimes, after the fog lifts, the afternoons can get heated.
 The majority of the town is on the west side of the highway, with shops lining the streets, residential areas, and the Pacific Ocean at the end of Grande Avenue.

 This is where Arroyo Grande meets up with Grover Beach and goes out on the dunes where you can drive your vehicle on the beach.
 Just about any car or truck can make it quite a way down the beach at low tide.
 Remember getting stuck can be very expensive.